Srinivaskoruprolu007/Python-Course/README.md

 # Python-Course
-From Basic Pyhton to Advanced
+From Basic Python to Advanced python